 Canadian singer-songwriter Catherine Taddo brings her experiences, passion and voice to her music.
 After repeated moves as a youngster at age 11 she found a home playing guitar and has been playing and writing songs ever since.

 Taddo graduated from civil engineering at Lakehead University in Thunder Bay, Ontario, Canada, and has since received her professional engineering licence.
 She didn't leave her music behind however, and has continued to hone her craft.
 Taddo completed a 12-month tour as a guitarist in a major musical production, which took her across North America and Europe.
-Taddo's most recent tour in support of her music included dates in both Germany and Italy.

 Taddo's first album "This Way" received significant radio airplay and reached number two on the charts at CKXU 88.3 FM.
 Both CBC and campus radio supported the album, comparing Catherine's unique musical style to that of Norah Jones.
 The album was also nominated for Best Engineering at the Northern Ontario Music and Film Awards (NOMFA).